rothtom/sorting/README.md

 6. activate that venv by running source .venv/bin/activate
 7. update the python package manager "pip" by running "pip install --upgrade pip"
 8. install all required packages py running "pip install -r requirements.txt"
+9. run pytest test.py
+10. your good to go

+### With docker-compose:
+1. build and start it.
+2. run pytest tests.py
+3. your good to go

 # Usage: